 VERSES 8-9: "And once more he bent down and wrote on the ground.
 But when they heard it, they went away one by one, beginning with the older ones, and Jesus was left alone with the woman standing before him."

-Jesus had said that only the ones without sin could cast the first stone at the adulterous woman, so, beginning with the older ones, they all went away one by one.
+When Jesus said that only the ones without sin were worthy to cast the first stone at the adulterous woman, they all went away, one by one, (beginning with the older ones).

 Do you think the older men were wiser in Scripture, or perhaps more aware of their sins than the younger?
 Perhaps both?

 VERSES 10-11: Jesus stood up and said to her, "Woman, where are they?
 Has no one condemned you?"
 She said, "No one, Lord."
 And Jesus said, "Neither do I condemn you; go, and from now on sin no more."